sqlitecloud/docs/src/pages/docs/commands/rename-role.md

 ## Description

-The RENAME ROLE command is used to rename an existing role to a new name.
+The RENAME ROLE command renames an existing role to a new name.

 ## Return